Legal MLB Spring Training Betting 2021

-In two US states – Washington and Connecticut – there are laws barring online gambling in general, but these have never been enforced as regards private individuals wagering on sports over the Internet.
+In one US state – Washington – there are laws barring online gambling in general, but these have never been enforced as regards private individuals wagering on sports over the Internet.
 Still, please be sure to follow all local gambling mandates.
 You don’t want to get tossed for batting out of order!

 Where To Bet On 2021 MLB Spring Training

 Despite the overwhelming popularity of betting on baseball in the United States, you can’t find Spring Training odds at most domestic books in legal sports betting states.
 This is because the MLB – in its tepid but practical support for sports betting in general – has formally requested that domestic sportsbooks refrain from posting Spring Training betting lines (as well as minor league betting lines).

 This is mostly a nod to the league’s “integrity” standards as regards sports betting in general.
 The MLB wants to ensure that young players who get invited to Spring Training (but are longshots to make their respective Major League teams) aren’t encouraged to wager on sports or affect outcomes on behalf of shady third parties looking to cash in timely bets.

 Though not a particularly reasonable fear, this does mean that you can only find comprehensive Spring Training odds at legal online sportsbooks operating overseas.
 All of the sites listed on this page are trusted online sports betting operators, and they each have Spring Training odds in their “Spring Training” or “MLB Exhibition Games” sections.